 Curriculum vitae [.pdf format]

-Care in social practice and political theory; Religion and healing; Self and other in religious practice; Humanitarianism; United States, southern Africa.
+Care in social practice and political theory; Regimes of value; Religion and healing; Self and other in religious practice; Humanitarianism; United States, southern Africa.

 My animating questions center on why, how, and with what consequences people come to feel that their well-being is or is not bound up with that of others.
 My research investigates these issues in medical, religious, and political dimensions.
 I have conducted long-term fieldwork in Botswana, exploring the ways in which members of an Apostolic healing church have made efforts to sustain relationships of care and love in the context of the HIV/AIDS pandemic.
-I am pursuing two current projects in Buffalo, New York.
-The first project explores how Pentecostal believers understand the nature of the self, and of divine and human others, in relation to substance abuse.
-A second project investigates how experiences of disability transform relationships of respect and care among the urban poor.
+Currently, with the support of a grant from the Wenner-Gren Foundation for Anthropological Research, I am exploring how members of African-American charismatic churches in Buffalo, New York understand tithing as a means of eliciting blessings for themselves and members of their families and communities under circumstances that deeply jeopardize them.
 I serve as director of the Medical Anthropology lab in the Department of Anthropology at the University at Buffalo.

 2010 Death in a Church of Life: Moral Passion during Botswana’s Time of AIDS.
 Berkeley: University of California Press.